-Very Important Note: I do not receive a dime from any of these professional knife sharpening services for referring customers.
+Very Important Note: I do not receive a cent from any of these professional knife sharpening services for referring customers.
 It’s a freebie.
 If for some reason this changes, I’ll be the first to let you know!

 Seattle Knife Sharpening

 I first found out about Seattle Knife Sharpening by accident from a YouTube video.
 Early on in my knife-sharpening education, I stumbled onto a clip of a very satisfied Seattle Knife customer showing off his newly sharpened set of Global knives.
 He sliced off slivers from a sheet of paper with ease and raved about the sharpitude.
 I was entranced.

 I went to the Seattle Knife website and liked what I saw (literally as well as figuratively—it’s a nicely designed site).
 The business seemed to be a small operation by one guy, Bob Tate, which I found attractive.
 Personalized service.
 He had learned his craft from Bob Kramer, one of the most well-known and high-quality bladesmiths alive.
 And—judging from what he wrote on his site—Bob (Tate, that is) seemed open, friendly, personable.
 I wrote him an email or two with questions about his craft, how he ground his edges, and he answered back quickly.

 I zipped through a tomato—the first time in years without a serrated in my hand.